Chart Color Schemes

 Rosehill - Harris Park features high concentrations of group households, with a lower-than-average median household size

 Family households account for 62.3% of all households, including 29.9% couples with children, 22.8% couples without children, and 7.5% single parent families.
-Non-family households make up the remaining 37.7%, with lone person households at 27.5% and group households comprising 10.2%.
+Non-family households constitute the remaining 37.7%, with lone person households at 27.5% and group households comprising 10.2%.
 The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households